-Delicate and sweetly scented, plant sweet peas in a sunny spot on St Patrick’s Day in March, the saying goes, for a bumper crop in Spring.
-Support with trellis, climbing frames or against fence as the tendrills grow thicker.
-Pick flowers as they appear and more will follow.
+Delicate and sweetly scented, plant sweet peas in a sunny spot on St Patrick’s Day (17th of March), the saying goes, for a bumper crop in Spring.
+Support with trellis, climbing frames or against a fence as the tendrils grow thicker.
+Pick the sweetly old-fashioned flowers as they appear and more will follow.

-Classic cottage garden favourite, this old-fashioned bloom is more delicate than its bigger brother delphinium and looks great planted en masse.
+A classic cottage garden favourite, this old-fashioned bloom is more delicate than its bigger brother delphinium and looks beautiful planted en masse.
 Flowering in spring and summer, once planted it will reseed itself and reappear each year.

 Who can go past a poppy?
 Enjoying a resurgence in popularity, commercial growers are experimenting with size and colour blocking to produce some incredible blooms.
 In your garden, their gently nodding heads blowing in the breeze like paper to add a bright pop of colour from late winter into spring and summer.

 Now this is an old-fashioned lady.
 Nigella damascena produces delicate star-like pale blue and white blooms atop ephemeral-leafed stems, in contrast to its hardy nature and strongly scented seeds that can be harvested and dry roasted for salads and curries.